hortonworks/cloudbreak/flow/README.md

     }
 }
 ```
-*getFailurePayload* method is called when somehow an unexpected exception happens in your action's *doExecute*.
+`getFailurePayload` method is called when somehow an unexpected exception happens in your action's `doExecute`.
 It should return with your failure payload,
 usually it contains an exception.

-#### Handlers
+## Handlers
-If you have to do something that can takes long time, like a remote call or polling something, then you shouldn’t do it in an action’s *doExecute* method.
+If you have to do something that can take a long time, like a remote call or polling something, then you shouldn’t do it in an action's `doExecute` method.
-If you do this then it will consume one reactor thread and after a while it can happen there will be no available threads for reactor to process events for new
+If you do this then it will consume one reactor thread and after a while it can happen there will be no available threads for Reactor to process events for new
 flows.
 For this reason you should create a Handler.
-Handlers should extend from *ExceptionCatcherEventHandler*.
+Handlers should extend from `ExceptionCatcherEventHandler`.
 You have to implement selector method to define which event your handler will listen on.
 In our case this event is
-*HelloWorldFirstStepLongLastingTaskTriggerEvent*.
+`HelloWorldFirstStepLongLastingTaskTriggerEvent`.
 You have to define a default failure event also, it will be sent if some unexpected and unhandled exception
 happening in your handler.
-In *doAccept* you can do your long lasting actions like polling or rest calls and you have to return with an event you want to send
+In `doAccept` you can do your long lasting actions like polling or rest calls and you have to return with an event you want to send
 back to reactor.
-In this scenario we send a *HelloWorldFirstStepLongLastingTaskSuccessResponse* in successful case, and a
+In this scenario we send a `HelloWorldFirstStepLongLastingTaskSuccessResponse` in successful case, and a
-*HelloWorldFirstStepLongLastingTaskFailureResponse* in failed case.
+`HelloWorldFirstStepLongLastingTaskFailureResponse` in failed case.
 It is very common to put results into these responses for next flow steps.
 ```java
 @Component
 public class HelloWorldFirstStepLongLastingTaskHandler extends ExceptionCatcherEventHandler<HelloWorldFirstStepLongLastingTaskTriggerEvent> {